isocpp/CppCoreGuidelines/CppCoreGuidelines.md

         }

     public:
-        // even more better would be a class for a 2D Size as one single parameter Picture(ptrdiff_t x, ptrdiff_t y)
+        // even better would be a class for a 2D Size as one single parameter Picture(ptrdiff_t x, ptrdiff_t y)
             : mx(check_size(x))
             , my(check_size(y))